-9. Carefully place the lower crankcase cover onto the joined crankcase halves; then secure with the cap screws.
+- Carefully place the lower crankcase cover onto the joined crankcase halves; then secure with the cap screws.
 Tighten the 6 mm cap screws to 10 ft-lb and the 8 mm cap screws to 21 ft-lb.

-10. Install the oil strainer; then apply a thin bead of silicone sealant to the oil strainer cap and secure with the cap screws.
-Tighten to 8 ft-lb.
+- Install the oil strainer; then apply a thin bead of silicone sealant to the oil strainer cap and secure with the cap screws.
+Tighten to 54 in.-lb.